baconjs/bacon.js/README.md

 EventStream will contain the property value at each event in the source stream.

-`property.sampledBy(stream, f)` samples the property on stream events.
+`property.sampledBy(property)` creates a Property by sampling the property value at each event from the given property.
+The result Property will contain the property value at each event in the source property.

-The result EventStream values will be formed using the given function `f(propertyValue, streamValue)`.
+`property.sampledBy(streamOrProperty, f)` samples the property on stream events.
+The result values will be formed using the given function `f(propertyValue, samplerValue)`.
 You can use a method name (such as ".concat") instead of a function too.

 `property.skipDuplicates([isEqual])` drops consecutive equal elements.
 So,